Hello and welcome to The Rocky Safari! My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

 People are sometimes surprised to learn that I identify as an introvert because I also happen to be very outgoing.
 (A distinction I discuss a lot about on my blog.)
 As a matter of fact, I love meeting new people and discovering new things.
 I’m definitely not shy.
 I frequently speak to large audiences for work and I readily introduce myself to strangers.
 I guess it’s because I love to learn and I’m curious about seemingly everything.

 In 2013, I graduated from a vocational high school where I studied graphic design and spent my senior year taking all of my classes at a local college.
 While I decided not to pursue digital design in college, I continue to treat photography and web design as two hobbies I deeply care about.
-That’s why I have continued to publish new content on here since 2013.
+That’s why I have continued to publish original, new content on here since 2013.
 I love to travel and blog whenever I have any free time.

 Aside from that, I am also a huge fan of foreign languages (as you may have guessed from the intro, namely Chinese!)
 Then in 2019, I moved to Spain where I studied Spanish.
 You could say I’m somewhat of a “polyglot-in-training.”